 2. In most cases, you can ask what someone thinks to happen to them after they die, they usually will reply with, “I don’t know” or “You go to heaven!” and when later questions if they believe in heaven you will hear, “Sure!
 Most definitely, and of course!”

 3. Share the gospel with them, and if while going through the law of God, they feel convicted and skip ahead saying, “But God forgives,” or “I go to church” or “I was raised in the church” Then you have a hint that they may be a False Convert.

 4. Continue to share the Gospel, share Hebrews 9:27 “And as it is appointed unto men once to die, but after this the judgment:” Explain how God is Holy.

-5. Now at this point ask them who Jesus is and what He did? and since they claim to be a Christian they should know about Jesus.
-Keep the conversation on Jesus by asking, ”and what did Jesus do for us?”
+5. Now at this point ask them who Jesus is and what He did? and since they claim to be Christian they should know about Jesus.
+Keep the conversation on Jesus by asking, ”And what did Jesus do for us?”

 5. If they know little to nothing about Christ, ask them if they know the Good News, in most cases they will say “no” then share the gospel with them, explaining the death, and Resurrection of Jesus, and explain repentance.
 Read to them what Jesus said in Matthew 7:15-23 and explain that going to church or being raised in the church doesn’t make them saved, and you will know a real believer but believing, trusting, and repenting to Jesus is what saves them, not their works or good deeds.